Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/honors.md

 * **National Scholarship for Graduate Students**, Dec.
 2021
   * Issued by Ministry of Education of the People's Republic of China.
-* **First-class Academic Scholarship for Graduate Students**, Oct.
+* **First-Class Academic Scholarship for Graduate Students**, Oct.
 2020, Oct.
 2021, and Oct.
 2022
   * Issued by China University of Geosciences.
 * **Outstanding Student Scholarship**, Dec.
 2018
   * Issued by China University of Geosciences.